Shaping better, more inclusive business intelligence

 Neurodiversity Experiences with Healthcare & Research

-Explore how neurodiverse individuals experience healthcare and how we can better reflect their voices in research.
-This insightful session features lived experiences and practical advice for inclusive research strategies, empowering market researchers to design more accessible, representative studies.
-Find out more and register.
+Explore how neurodiverse individuals experience healthcare and how their voices can be better reflected in research.
+This expert-led session features real-life perspectives and practical advice for designing more inclusive, accessible studies.

 Member spotlight: Heliana’s Story